-ORED will provide assistance to the proponents in the conduct of the subproject environmental and social safeguards due diligence during project preparation and make available to them safeguards compliance requirements, standards and work processes.
-Together with the technical review of the proposals, ORED will conduct the screening of proposed subprojects prior to entry at the ECPCG pipeline to determine the adequacy of the environmental and social safeguards instruments prepared by the proponent and the ECC obtained from DENR.
+ORED will provide assistance in the identification of potential connections of several, geographically proximate ECs that will be aggregated.
 Safeguards documents will undergo substantive review by the ORED safeguards staff to ensure consistency and validity of information particularly if pressing environmentally and /or socially critical issues exist.
-Further, NEA-ORED will keep the records of the subproject safeguard monitoring reports, feedback and technical information, and the ESMPs, RAPs, IP Plans, ECCs/CNCs.
+Further, NEA-ORED will keep the records of the safeguard monitoring reports, feedback and technical information, and the ESMPs, RAPs, IP Plans, ECCs/CNCs.